<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=237529983442856&amp;ev=PageView&amp;noscript=1">

 Identify where you could use support

-Write down what’s on your mind; then, spend a few minutes brainstorming possible resources available to you at home, work, or school.
+• Take a moment to jot down your thoughts, then spend a few minutes exploring the resources available to you—whether at home, work, or school.

-Example: I need reliable childcare while I'm in class.
+Example: I need reliable childcare while in class.

 Example: I'm going back to school after a long break and am worried about technology changes.